Treatment for contact dermatitis can help most people manage their symptoms. Some people may find their symptoms clear up entirely.

 - an emollient to add to bath water or use in the shower

 The difference between lotions, creams and ointments is the amount of oil they contain.
-Ointments contain the most oil so can be quite greasy, but they are the most effective at keeping moisture in the skin.
-Lotions contain the least oil so are not greasy but can be less effective.
-Creams are between the two.
+Ointments contain the most oil, so they can be quite greasy, but are the most effective at keeping moisture in the skin.
+Lotions contain the least amount of oil, so aren't greasy, but can be less effective.
+Creams are somewhere in between.

 How to use emollients

 Use your emollient frequently and in large amounts.
 Many people find it helpful to keep separate supplies of emollients at work or school.

 - don't rub it in; instead, smooth it into the skin in the same direction that the hair grows